rodgersgitau/design-system/README.md

 [![Coverage][coverage-badge]][codacy]
 [![Grade][grade-badge]][codacy]

-This is the contributor documentation for the `everdevs/react-comonents` mono-repository.
+This is the contributor documentation for the `@everdevs` mono-repository.
 For user docs see the [Documentation][docs].

 ### Build